Opinions are not facts.

 If curious about the other questions and associated answers, you can find more details here (is it actually quite interesting).

-In the end, no matter who said it or how famous they are, no matter how profound, beautiful or poetical the opinion might be, if there is no independently verifiable objective evidence to back it up, then it does not establish anything at all, because an appeal to some authority is not an alternative to evidence.
+In the end, no matter who said it or how famous they are, no matter how profound, beautiful or poetical the opinion might be, if there is no independently verifiable objective evidence to back it up, then an opinion does not establish anything at all.
+An appeal to some supposed authority is not an alternative to evidence.